Help make the best choice when selecting a new tap

-When you’re ready to choose a tap or shower, you’ll find the water pressure it is suitable for will be clearly labelled.
-Matching the right products to your pressure with ensure they work well in your home.
+When you’re ready to choose a tap or shower, you’ll find the water pressure it’s suitable for will be clearly labelled.
+Matching the right products to your pressure will ensure they work well in your home.

-You can also make changes to your plumbing to increase your water pressure, for example by ensuring your stop valve is open (but not fully) or by installing the right pump, and we’ll explain this more, later in this article.
+You can also make changes to your plumbing to increase your water pressure, for example by ensuring your stop valve is open (but not fully).

 What taps are right for my water pressure?

-If you have low water pressure, look for kitchen and bathroom taps which are labelled as suitable for high and low water pressure systems.
+If you have low water pressure, look for kitchen taps that are labelled as suitable for high and low water pressure systems.
 Check that the minimum water pressure is the same as, or lower than your water pressure.

 If you have high water pressure, you can choose from taps which are labelled as suitable for high and low water pressure systems, or high pressure only.